 What does an Addiction Counselor in Florida do?
 What is Their Job Role?

 Substance abuse counselors are an important part of detection, treatment, and recovery.
-They also play a key role in public education and drug abuse prevention.
+A certified addiction counselor CAC also plays a key role in public education and drug abuse prevention.
 Federal and state governments along with many private and non-profit organizations wrestle with the issues of effective treatment for drug and alcohol abuse.
 Current factors such as the opioid epidemic, access to addictive prescription drugs, and the change to value-based medical care have created new demands for more and more effective drug and alcohol abuse counselors.

 The powerful drugs of choice today cause severe damage, heavy dependence, and deaths.
 Further, many addictions involve co-occurring mental and physical conditions that must get treatment.
 The role of the substance abuse counselor is important for direct treatment and also for assessments and detection of hidden or underlying conditions.
 Governments and other agencies that expend resources that treat addiction have moved away from measuring the numbers of patients served as the primary measure of program effectiveness.
 These agencies and organizations increasingly look at patient outcomes and individual results rather than to the numbers of people served.

 Earning a certification for substance abuse counselor requires education, training, and a long period of supervised counseling.
+It is not easy, but it is rewarding to become a substance abuse counselor.
 A qualified supervisor must provide the acceptable on the job supervision, and they include Master’s Level Certified Addiction Professionals and Certified Addiction Professionals.
 The substance abuse counselor’s role carries an enormous responsibility.
 Recovering addicts may be extremely vulnerable when attempting recovery, and the bonds of trust and reliance put the counselor in a powerful position to potentially help or harm the recovery.
-Because drug addiction carries with it heavy burdens of societal condemnation, the counselor must have a firm ethical framework that avoids subjectivity and judgment.
-The counselor must be a source of inspiration for the recovering addict and not intentionally or unintentionally reflect negativity and blame.
+Because drug addiction carries with it heavy burdens of societal condemnation, the certified addiction counselor CAC must have a firm ethical framework that avoids subjectivity and judgment.
+To become a substance abuse counselor, the counselor must be a source of inspiration for the recovering addict and not intentionally or unintentionally reflect negativity and blame.

-All applicants for certification must agree to a complete criminal background check.
+All applicants for certification must agree to a complete criminal background check to become a substance abuse counselor.
 The matters discovered in the check may be serious and not disqualifying; honesty is a vital part of the process.
 Dishonesty during the investigation may do more damage to the application than the actual record of minor offenses.
-The intimate role of substance abuse counselor with respect to their patients requires caution in the screening process.
+The intimate role to become a substance abuse counselor, with respect to their patients, requires caution in the screening process.
 The counselor will work with emotionally vulnerable adults, addicted young people, and children.

 Code of Ethics